Academic Catalog

 Pre-Law

 Whatever major is chosen, students are encouraged to pursue an area of study that interests and challenges them, taking the opportunity to develop research and writing skills.
-Taking a broad range of courses from demanding instructors is excellent preparation for law school.
-Preparation for law school is a process that spans a student’s entire undergraduate career and should begin in her first year.
+Taking a broad range of courses from demanding instructors is an excellent preparation for law school.

 The core skills and values important for law students and attorneys include: